validitylabs/HOPR-PL-Substrate/README.md

 2. Data storage solutions like [Filecoin](https://filecoin.io/) or [NuCypher](https://www.nucypher.com)
 3. Computation providers like [Golem](https://golem.network/) or [Enigma](https://enigma.co/)

-In this new ecosystem, multiple decentralised applications (dApps) interact with one another as well as with these core technologies.
+In this new ecosystem, multiple decentralized applications (dApps) interact with one another as well as with these core technologies.
 All pillars feature projects that focus on privacy within that domain.
-For example, we see on-chain privacy solutions such as [ZCash](https://z.cash/), [AZTEC](https://www.aztecprotocol.com/) on Ethereum or [SubstraTee](https://github.com/scs/substraTEE) for Substrate, privat data storage by re-encryption in NuCypher and privacy-preserving computation in Enigma.
+For example, we see on-chain privacy solutions such as [ZCash](https://z.cash/), [AZTEC](https://www.aztecprotocol.com/) on Ethereum or [SubstraTee](https://github.com/scs/substraTEE) for Substrate, private data storage by re-encryption in NuCypher and privacy-preserving computation in Enigma.
 At the same time, the ecosystem is lacking a go-to solution for network-level privacy enabling communication between separate networks, applications and users.
 Some dApps make use of Whisper which is developed by the Ethereum community but which - similar to other broadcast schemes - suffers from scalability restrictions when used for point-to-point communication and unclear delivery behavior.
-We build HOPR as a metadata-privat communication foundation of the Web3.
+We build HOPR as a metadata-private communication foundation of the Web3.

 <table>
     <tbody>